 Airbnb has an extensive affiliate network of those who want to become a supplier for other customers.
 If you own a homestay or lead experience, try to be a hostess on Airbnb.

 If you want to promote a B2C product or service, Facebook is an ideal marketplace.
-You can find your audience here easily as they can be someone in 2.4 billion Facebook users.
+You can find your audience here easily, as they can be someone with 2.4 billion Facebook users.
 Facebook is also a B2B company.
 Many businesses execute product marketing campaigns on this platform and get impressive achievements.
 Also, Facebook reaps the benefits and profits from advertising offers for both individuals and organizations.

 Nowadays, with the striking development of eCommerce, many companies have been modifying to adopt both B2B and B2C.
-A typical example is Google, serving both individual customers and other businesses.
+A typical example is Google, which serves both individual customers and other businesses.

-I hope that this article delivers useful information about B2B and B2C to you so that you see apparent differences between them.
+I hope that this article delivers useful information about the two models so that you see the apparent differences between B2B and B2C.
 No matter what type of business you tend to form your own company, keep in mind key factors that help start and run a business successfully.